redhat-cip/software-factory/docs/zuul_operator.rst

 Third-party CI configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can configure zuul to connect to a remote gerrit event stream.
+You can configure Zuul to connect to a remote gerrit event stream.
 First you need a Non-Interactive Users created on the external gerrit.
 Then you need to configure that user to use the local zuul ssh public key:
 /var/lib/zuul/.ssh/id_rsa.pub